Todd Kohlhepp's house

 This is an aerial image of 213 Windsong Way.
 Notably, the Google Street View car has not visited the neighborhood yet.

 The house was built in 1998.
-It has 4 bedrooms and is roughly 2,400 sqft in size.
+It has four bedrooms and is roughly 2,400 square feet in size.

 When the police searched his residence, they discovered a stash of illegally purchased weapons.
 The stash included pistols fitted with suppressors and semi-automatic rifles.